Welcome to the most unique approach to helping America's troubled youth change the direction and attitude in their lives.

 We are about:

 The National Drag School Youth Project Inc., is an IRS approved 501 (c) 3 organization of volunteers.
 There are no paychecks in this community service organization.
 Our current annual budget is approximately $9500.
-These fund are raised through contributions from many families of World War II and Vietnam era veterans.
+Most of our funding comes from the donations of families of World War II and Vietnam era veterans.

 Our programs are endorsed by members of law-enforcement, the judicial system and local and national figures.